tifff-wang/Creativebunny-e-Commerce-Shop/README.md

 In the next phase of development, I plan to:

 -   **Complete the footer links**: Add relevant pages to the links in the footer.
--   **Implement PassKey**: Users will have the option to create a Passkey for passwordless sign-in.
 -   **Migrate to AWS**: As this e-commerce project evolves, such as integrating more features like order management and admin functionalities, transitioning to a more robust and scalable architecture becomes essential.
 Currently, the project uses Firebase for database interactions and Netlify